 The Oz of this movie is a far cry from the 1939 original, with the iconic locations of the story adapted to fit iconic New York scenery.
-The result is sets which feel like a modern city, run-down and sometimes scary, with a hint of magic beneath the surface.
+Its city setting plays on urban fears, a run-down and sometimes scary society, but with a hint of magic beneath the surface.
 It’s an idea that became common in Michael Jackson’s music videos, and one that invests this film with a completely unique look and feel.
 We see real New York bridges, buildings and subways with yellow bricks and mystical creatures festooned on their exteriors.

 The film has no “it’s all a dream” moment in the final act, instead relying on the similarity of Oz to Dorothy’s home city to draw the comparisons.
 This might sound like a way of draining the magic from this iconic story, but in actual fact it works brilliantly.
 The similarity to our world also gives writer Joel Schumacher the license to add a satirical edge to the tale.

 The music and choreography is of the spectacular standard you’d expect in a movie from Motown, resulting in a film packed with energy from beginning to end.
 Ross shows herself to be supreme in the lead role, with the incredible vocals of her petite frame being matched by her lively performance.
 The rest of the cast are similarly good, with Jackson’s physical commitment to the scarecrow being particularly notable.